MAVIC AIR REVIEW

 The Mavic Air might not be able to quite fit in to a nutshell, but it isn’t far off and it is fair to say that one of the main aims of DJI when designing and manufacturing this UAV was portability.
 When folded, the Mavic Air can fit in the palm of your hand and in to a jacket pocket with ease – meaning you can take it out and about with you and get those money shots.
 Photographers often say the best camera is the one that you have readily available – well, with the Mavic Air you have a pretty phenomenal camera available to you at all times if you so wish.

-The launch price in the UK for the Mavic Air is £769 which compares pretty favourably to the older brother (Mavic Pro) which still costs £1099.
-It sits pretty much in the middle price wise of the Pro and the Spark which can now be purchased direct from DJI for £449.
+The launch price in the UK for the Mavic Air was well under the cost for the older brother -Mavic Pro.
+It sits pretty much in the middle price wise of the Pro and the Spark.

 There is also a Fly More package available which gives you a total of 3 batteries and some other extras that we will cover in our ‘in the box’ section.
-The Fly More package costs a reasonable £949 at launch (discounted from £1048).
+The Fly More package costs is reasonably priced and highly recommended.

 The Mavic Air is available in three trims at launch with the white making it look very much like a Spark, the black sporting a similar shade to the Pro and a new Flame Red that gives you something a little different.